AstronautAG/spaceflight-simulator/README.md

 Spaceflight Simulator is a fun website where people can simulate their very own launch to the ISS!

 ## Inspiration
-I have strong interests in space exploration.
+I have a strong interest in space exploration.
 In simulations, a key factor is how realistic the simulation is.
 In terms of launching a rocket, there are many factors involved.
 Of course, this project is a little bit simplified, but it gives an idea of how even one factor can affect all of the different variables.
 This is what inspired me to make a simulation to launch rockets.